• Skip to primary navigation

 The umami flavor of the soy sauce, and brightness of the ginger and rice wine, really play well with a good cut of liver.

 If you’re part of the “I don’t like liver” tribe, I won’t try to convince you that this liver recipe will convert you.
 Not that it won’t.
-But, if you are already a liver fan, and want a new and different way to cook liver, you’re in for a treat!
+But, if you are already a liver fan, and want a new liver recipe, you’re in for a treat!

 Where to Buy Grass-Fed Liver